Are you having back pain with any of the following?

 Mix up your activities to strengthen different body parts and avoid boredom with your routine.
 Try walking on Monday, aerobics on Tuesday, lifting weights and stretching on Wednesday, etc. Or go out dancing with friends for a change of pace.

-Here are some other ideas for keeping it interesting:
+Here are some other ideas for keeping exercise interesting:

 For many women, midlife is a wake-up call to leading a healthier, more reflective life.
 For others, it seems to heighten emotional and mental challenges, such as: